22 ARC: A Review Of Hornady’s Hot New Rifle Cartridge

 Note: while the case capacity listed above is a good indication of the 22 ARC powder capacity, exact case capacities will vary slightly according to the brand of brass used.

-In this case, I obtained that figure by measuring the powder capacity of 5 individual 22 ARC expended cases and averaging their measured capacity.
+In this case, I obtained that figure of 34.6gr H20 for 22 ARC case capacity by measuring the powder capacity of 5 individual 22 ARC expended cases (Hornady brass) and averaging their measured capacity.

 Now let’s dive into the specifics of this cartridge that I just teased.